chandralek/cart/README.md

 # useradd cart
 ```

-3. Download the code with
+3. Download the code with `cart` user and

 ```
 # npm install